coq/ceps/text/separate-compilation.md

 We think of this file as containing the `Module Type` for the corresponding `.v` file (which contains the `Module` the way it currently does in Coq and Ocaml).
 `.vi` interfaces are meant to hide implementations and support separate compilation in Cardelli's sense.
 Hence, a module `consumer.v` that consumes the interface of `producer.vi` shall be compiled without inspecting either `producer.v`, any build product from `producer.v`, or even the existence of `producer.v`.
 As a consequence, no change to `producer.v** can affect whether `consumer.v** typechecks.

 **Caveat** Because the behavior of Coq (e.g. tactics), as opposed to Gallina, can change when more definitions become available, removing a `.vi` file can expose implementation details that break client proof scripts though (we believe) that it cannot break kernel type checking in theory (i.e. ignoring practical considerations such as conversion times).
-We consider the potential to break clients a feature because meta-reasoning *should* occur at the interface and note the implemenation.
+We consider the potential to break clients a feature because meta-reasoning *should* occur at the interface and not the implemenation.

 In this section, we focus on the *Gallina*-level semantics focusing on the equivalent mathematical formulations.
 We delay consideration of universes until the relevant subsection.

-With the new file type, we have three situations to consider: both a `.vi` and a `.v` file, only a `.v` file, and only a `.vi** file.
+With the new file type, we have three situations to consider: both a `.vi` and a `.v` file, only a `.v` file, and only a `.vi` file.

 ## Both a `.vi` and `.v` File
 An example of a `.vi` and `.v` file for a simple module would be the following: